Ocean Alliance: SnotBot

 SnotBot is a research program started and run by Ocean Alliance.
 Within this research program, drones collect respiratory samples (or, in essence, snot) from whales by flying the drone through the blow or spout of a whale.
 This spout consists of a mixture of biological and non-biological compounds from which various facets of a whale's health and ecology can be inferred.

-Ocean conservation group Parley for the Oceans have been the primary partners and funders of the SnotBot program.

 The SnotBot program was initiated in 2014, as an attempt to explore and harness the potential which drones had in whale science.
 At first, Ocean Alliance developed their own drones alongside researchers and students at Olin College of Engineering, before moving to consumer drones made by manufacturers such as DJI and Yuneec.

 The initial SnotBot expeditions were funded by a successful Kickstarter campaign, which included a campaign video featuring Star Trek and X-Men actor Sir Patrick Stewart.
-The first three expeditions took place in Patagonia, Argentina; The Sea of Cortez, Mexico; and Alaska, the United of America.
+The first three expeditions took place in Patagonia, Argentina; The Sea of Cortez, Mexico; and Alaska, the United States of America.